cwi-software-archive/Algol60/README.md

 # Algol60
-Algol 60 programs for the Electrologica X1
+Collection of Algol 60 programs for the Electrologica X1